Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 - Ride a bike around the island

-- Take an Aerial Tour of the Great Blue Hole
+- Tour the Great Blue Hole by plane.

 Where to Stay on Caye Caulker